Going on a babymoon? Your pregnancy travel questions answered.

 Travel insurance for ski and boarding can cost a little more than regular travel insurance because it’s a riskier holiday than sitting on a beach somewhere.
 This is not to say you shouldn’t go, just make sure you have adequate cover.

-Many skiing and boarding travel insurance policies do not automatically cover off-piste, heli-skiing or cat-skiing.
 Fast Cover’s Snow Sports Plus policy automatically covers all these things.
 If you’re unsure, ask the question of your travel insurer so you get the right cover.

 What happens if my travel insurance policy does not cover snow sports but I ski anyway?